MightNotBeAB0t/Project---Data-for-Social-Good/README.md

 - How many countries had casualties above 1,000,000?

 This project and data set really helped us understand the scale of human cost during the war.
 Not just this war, but every war has a cost.
-We thank the soldiers and veterans that served our contry to protect our freedom.
+We thank the soldiers and veterans that served our country to protect our freedom.